revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

 14.What is a nested try block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->the try block inside another try block is called as nested try block.
+>The try block inside another try block is called as nested try block.

 </details>

 ---

 15.When should we use nested try block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b> Show Answer</b></summary>

 >A situation may arise where a part of block of code may cause one error and the entire block of code itself may cause another error.
 In such cases, exception handlers have to be nested.

 </details>